 At 43 inches, the ROG Swift PG43UQ is juggernaut that makes for a great TV replacement -- it even has a remote.
 From a 4-foot distance, it lends to a highly immersive experience that rivals a curved ultra-wide.
 And with DisplayHDR 1000 certification, HDR movies pack a punch.
 Games looked incredibly realistic and warm in HDR and also natural and vibrant in SDR.

 Most importantly, the PG43UQ is specced for high-performance gaming.
 Response time competed well against other 144 Hz screens in our benchmarks, and input lag was better than the equally priced Acer Predator CG437K.
-If you can't find the Asus in stock though, the Acer's a fine substitution with a drop less performance at around $1,500.
+If you can't find the Asus in stock though, the Acer's a fine substitution with a drop less performance for around $1,455.

 If you’re a couch gamer, you need a monitor that’s fit for replacing your TV.
 With a 64.5-inch display, the HP Omen X 65 Emerpium is amply equipped to do just that.
 This juggernaut of a gaming monitor offers larger-than-life gaming.
 In testing, performance matched its high price tag with zero gaming hiccups and high frame rates at high settings.